nl253/Software-Engineering/README.md

 ### Sequence Diagram

-#### premium customer making a booking.
+#### premium customer making a booking

-- assume that the premium customer has been authenticated.
+Assume that the premium customer has been authenticated.

-- the premium customer browses the diary before making the booking.
+- [ ] the premium customer browses the diary before making the booking.
-- If payment is successful premium customer should receive a confirmation.
+- [ ] If payment is successful premium customer should receive a confirmation.

-#### premium customer cancelling a booking.
+#### premium customer cancelling a booking

-#### cancelling a booking (or similar use case in your diagram that captures this service).
+#### cancelling a booking (or similar use case in your diagram that captures this service)

-- Check whether the UML sequence diagram of the design (UML class diagram) conforms with the UML sequence diagram of the requirements (UML use case diagram).
+- [ ] Check whether the UML sequence diagram of the design (UML class diagram) conforms with the UML sequence diagram of the requirements (UML use case diagram).

-- Made the required changes to the design sequence diagram to make sure it conforms to sequence diagram of the requirements.
+- [ ] Made the required changes to the design sequence diagram to make sure it conforms to sequence diagram of the requirements.

-- This UML sequence diagram of the requirements should be included in the Papyrus Model of the UML use case diagram ([yourlogin]_UseCaseDiagram).
+- [ ] This UML sequence diagram of the requirements should be included in the Papyrus Model of the UML use case diagram ([yourlogin]_UseCaseDiagram).

-- The reason for creating a new Papyrus Model for the UML sequence diagram is that you may have to change the original UML class diagram in order to accommodate the behaviours mentioned above.
+The reason for creating a new Papyrus Model for the UML sequence diagram is that you may have to change the original UML class diagram in order to accommodate the behaviours mentioned above.